assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft6.md

 EncryptedMessage
 ================

-Messages M3, M4, and the application messages (AppMessage, MultiAppMessage) are encrypted.
+Messages M3, M4, and the application messages (AppPacket, MultiAppPacket) are encrypted.
 They are included in the field EncryptedMessage/Body.

     **** EncryptedMessage ****